 How do I plant it?
 You take the cutting out of the bag of moist coir and plant it with the roots down in the ground and the crown up toward the light.
-Firm the soil around the cutting and leave a bit of the crown and any leaves up out of the soil and in the light.
+Firm the soil around the cutting and bury the crown just below the soil surface--it will soon send shoots into the light.
 Water it after you transplant it.
 Comfrey is not only a cell proliferant to human or animal tissue, it is a cell proliferant to its OWN tissue, so it will grow agreeably fast.
 If you get several cuttings, plant them from 1 to 2 feet apart, in regular garden soil, in the full sun to part shade.
 Comfrey will suffer if it gets too dry, so water it weekly, at least.
 Plant anytime ground can be worked.
 Comfrey is shipped in all seasons, so please wait to order until your ground is prepared, or be ready with soil and pots if your ground is frozen.

 Can I plant it in a pot?
 Comfrey doesn't do well in pots for an extended period, but it will survive in a pot for awhile.
 Don't overwater, and keep the plant in the light and give it sandy soil mixed with compost in a gallon or larger pot.
 It will try to send a root out the drainage hole of the pot and find some real dirt.